capntrips/android_external_avb/README.md

 Storing signed verification data on other images - for example `boot.img` and `system.img` - is also done with `avbtool`.

+The minimum requirement for running `avbtool` is to either have Python 3.5 installed or build the avbtool with the embedded launcher using `m avbtool` and then run it out of the build artifact directory:
+`out/soong/host/linux-x86/bin/avbtool`

 In addition to `avbtool`, a library - `libavb` - is provided.
 This library performs all verification on the device side e.g. it starts by loading the `vbmeta` partition, checks the signature, and then goes on